Tag Categories

 For full screen viewing, click the expand icon in the video player.

-NOTE: For a Tag to appear in the column "Event Category" or "Location Category" on the respective overview tables, the Category that Tag is in must be associated with an Event or Location Search, respectively.
+NOTE: For a Tag to appear in the column "Event Category" or "Location Category" on the respective overview tables in your admin worksite, the Category that Tag is in must be associated with an Event or Location Search, respectively.

 NOTE: For the User-submitted Events form on Metro Publisher sites to function correctly, you MUST connect the Event Categories you wish your users to choose from with an Event Search.